-To sum up, we are a long way from understanding clearly what the stemfamily really marks, but it is geographically unquestionable that the stemfamily has its own specific identity.
+To sum up, we are a long way from understanding clearly what the stem-family really marks, but it is geographically unquestionable that the stem-family has its own specific identity.
 The satisfactory overlap between the maps of traditional household patterns and of current fertility decline confirms the nexus between current changes in demographic behaviour and the persistence of some anthropological structures and practices concerning the formation of the family.
 A similar result is found by Holdsworth (1998), who traced the Spanish regional map for the age of transition to adulthood.

-Residence at marriage Age at marriage
+Residence Age at marriage

+at marriage

-Early Delayed
+Early Early Delayed

-Neo-local Southern Italy Cities and towns of central and northern Italy and Sardinia
+Neo-local Southern Italy of central and northern and Sardinia

 Patrilocal Rural centra l and northern Italy

 Western Italy (stem-family, small-scale peasant land ownership) Central and east northern Italy (multiple households - horizontal as well as vertical)